Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 Replacement of seals and elastomer washers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This replacement should be done by a person qualified by SIGUREN.
+This replacement should be done by a person qualified by SIGUREN technologies.

 Spare parts ordering
 --------------------